Understanding Economic Inequality

 1. Identify Your Strengths

 Assess your skills, interests, and experiences.
-What problems can you solve that others can't?
 Your unique perspective is your competitive advantage.

 2. Research Your Market